jfoclpf/autocosts/readme.md

 ## Contributions
 * Use four spaces for indentations
-* Always comment the code in English
+* Comment the code in English
-* Respect the folders structure
+* The local variables names, object properties, functions names and directories names shall obey CamelCase

 ## License<br>
 GNU GPLv3<br>